manulorente/linux-foundation-lfs101/README.md

 ### Steps for Setting Up and Running sudo

-If your system does not already have sudo set up and enabled, you need to do the following steps:
+If your system does not already have `sudo` set up and enabled, you need to do the following steps:

-You will need to make modifications as the administrative, or superuser, root.
-While sudo will become the preferred method of doing this, we do not have it set up yet, so we will need to use su instead.
+You will need to make modifications as the administrative, or superuser, `root`.
+While `sudo` will become the preferred method of doing this, we do not have it set up yet, so we will need to use `su` instead.
 At the command line prompt, type su and press Enter.
 You will then be prompted for the root password, so enter it and press Enter.
 You will notice that nothing is printed; this is so others cannot see the password on the screen.
-You should end up with a different looking prompt, often ending with ‘#’.
+You should end up with a different looking prompt, often ending with `#`.
 For example:

 ```bash
 su Password:
 #
 ```

-Now, you need to create a configuration file to enable your user account to use sudo.
-Typically, this file is created in the /etc/sudoers.d/ directory with the name of the file the same as your username.
-For example, for this demo, let’s say your username is student.
+Now, you need to create a configuration file to enable your user account to use `sudo`.
+Typically, this file is created in the `/etc/sudoers.d/` directory with the name of the file the same as your username.
+For example, for this demo, let’s say your username is `student`.
 After doing step 1, you would then create the configuration file for student by doing this:

 ```bash
 echo "student ALL=(ALL) ALL" > /etc/sudoers.d/student